pmc93/edcrop/introduction.md

 $$ {P = E_a + D + ∆V} $$

-where $$P$$ is precipitation (possibly including irrigation), $$E_a$$ is actual evapotranspiration, D is downward drainage to the unsaturated zone, and $$∆V$$ is change in water storage.
+where $ P $ is precipitation (possibly including irrigation), $E_a$ is actual evapotranspiration, D is downward drainage to the unsaturated zone, and $∆V$ is change in water storage.
 Evapotranspiration includes evaporation of snow, evaporation of intercepted water, evaporation of soil water, and plant transpiration.
-∆V includes change in snow pack, change in intercepted water, and change in water content in the root zone and in the subzone.
+$∆V$ includes change in snow pack, change in intercepted water, and change in water content in the root zone and in the subzone.
 The subzone is the zone between the bottom of the root zone and the bottom of the model’s soil profile.